 Visit during the weekday and go during the Sunrise Golden Hour for less crowds.

 Do not touch, pick, remove, or trample on these beautiful flowers - but most definitely admire them!

 Wear sleeves and pants to avoid any contact with poison ivy.
 Make sure to watch your step!

-Please Pin + Share! :) Follow me on Instagram at @brittsbellavita for Hidden Gems + California Travel Inspiration.
+Make sure to Pin + Share! :) Follow me on Instagram at @brittsbellavita for more Hidden Gems + California Travel Inspiration.